-"To efficiently provide and facilitate access to innovative housing solutions to all through Research, Partnerships and Collaborations."
+"To efficiently provide and facilitate access to innovative housing solutions."

 2.4 Strategic Goals

 Strategic goals are desired outcomes in addressing the strategic issues which emanate from the Vision and Mission of the Corporation.
 The Corporation identified the following strategic goals for the plan period.